 Dinner: make your own meals

 After making my own meals for the first five years of backpacking, I teamed with a good friend to create a cookbook with recipes for breakfast, lunch, dinner, snacks, and desserts.
-Some of the recipes are also listed on this website: backpacking recipes.

 Dinner: pre-made meals